 In past times acting was not a respectable (or even safe) occupation for a woman because any woman who put herself on display (no nudity implied) was seen to be a target for male attention.
 Later, actresses were associated with prostitution.
-Women’s activities are often been limited because men view them as sex objects.
+Women’s activities have often been limited because men view them as sex objects.
 Women don’t want sex the way a man does.
 Men have not suffered in the same way because women do not see men as sex objects.
 Equally sex with a woman is not something most men try to avoid.

 In fantasy a woman can simultaneously imagine herself as both giver and receiver.
 Women’s fantasies are surreal because, in the absence of any sex drive, women need to focus on the more indirect consequences for women that arise from men’s sex drive.
-Using fantasy allows a woman to be the woman but also the man in the scenario penetrating the woman.
+Using fantasy allows a woman to be both the woman and the man in the scenario penetrating the woman.
 She can focus on male ejaculation as a means of producing her own sexual release.

 Men enjoy sharing their fantasies because they hope a lover will participate in activity that they fantasise about.
 Women’s fantasies are not based on reality.
 They focus on impossible and unreal situations and people.
 A fantasy involves imagining impossible or improbable things.
 Women’s sexual fantasies are purely a mechanism for enjoying orgasm.
-They omit all the practicalities of real life and the eroticism that men enjoy.
+They lack all the practicalities of real life and the crude visual eroticism that men enjoy.